Stereotactic Breast Biopsy

 - Bring or wear a comfortable bra

-- Take aspirin, ibuprofen (such as Advil) or blood thinners for at least 3 to 7 days prior to the test
+- Take aspirin, aspirin products, or blood thinners for at least 3 to 7 days prior to the test

 - Consult your physician’s office for more complete instructions if you are currently taking these medications

 - Use deodorant, talcum power or bath oil on the day of the biopsy

 You will be able to drive yourself home, although some patients may prefer to bring someone with them to drive home.
 A comfortable waiting area will be provided for your companion.

 Prior to your procedure, a nurse will contact you to obtain a health history and answer any questions you may have.
 If you have not received this call, or you have additional questions, contact the Breast Health Program in Midland at (989) 837-9070 or in Alma at (989) 466-7253 or the Breast Imaging Department in Alpena at (989) 356-7207.

 During the Procedure

 During the procedure, you will lie face down on a specially designed table with your breast positioned naturally and comfortably through an opening in the tabletop.
 The tabletop will be raised so a radiologist and technologist are able to perform the procedure from underneath the table.